eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 Settings > Keyboard > View and Customize Shortcuts > Navigation > Switch Windows > Alt Tabs

+Additionally, if the Alt key is not recognized, do this:

 - Make Caps Lock a Ctrl key:

 Tweaks > Keyboad & Mouse > Additional Layout Options > Caps Lock behavior > Make Caps Lock an additional Ctrl